What is Life Insurance?

 Critical illness cover can be added at an additional cost.
 If you do add on critical illness cover, the policy could pay out the lump sum if you die or on diagnosis of a specified critical illness during the term of the policy.
 It also pays out if you are terminally ill, and you meet the definition, except in the last 12 months of the policy.

-There are two common types of Life Assurance linked to a mortgage, Level Term and Decreasing Term.
-Level Term Assurance provides a set level of cover for the term you choose.
-Decreasing Term Assurance covers you for the term you choose, but the level of cover decreases through the term of this policy, usually to coincide with the reducing debt on your mortgage.
+There are two common types of Life Insurance linked to a mortgage, Level Term and Decreasing Term.
+Level Term Insurance provides a set level of cover for the term you choose.
+Decreasing Term Insurance covers you for the term you choose, but the level of cover decreases through the term of this policy, usually to coincide with the reducing debt on your mortgage.

 Who is it for?